nterprise/api-docs/data/docs/jekyll/api/niagara/oas_context.md

                                 type: boolean
                                 description: Perform a case sensitive match.
 By default will not match case
                                 default: false
+                locked:
+                  type: boolean
+                  description: Defines the field as being locked higher up in the hierarchy.
+This prevents child entities from making changes to the filters or validators
+                description:
+                  type: string
+                  nullable: true
+                  description: Provide a description for the field
+                value:
+                  type: string
+                  nullable: true
+                  description: The validated and filtered value.
+This is always a string so consumers MUST extrapolate out type
           total_units:
             type: integer
             description: Number of units of this part